How Dairy Cows Are Farmed and Killed

 Culling

 After suffering their whole lives, worn out dairy cows often endure gruelling journeys to market, where they are likely to be bought and sent to fattening (finishing) farms before being slaughtered and ending up in low-quality beef products, such as pies, burgers, soups and baby food.
-After only a fraction of their natural 20-year life expectancy – mostly being slaughtered, when exhausted, at around six and a half years old.1Royal Society for the Prevention of Cruelty to Animals (RSPCA).
-2023.
+After only a fraction of their natural 15 to 20-year life expectancy – mostly being slaughtered, when exhausted, at around six and a half years old.44.
+RSPCA (no date).
 Dairy cows – farming.
-Available at https://www.rspca.org.uk/adviceandwelfare/farm/dairy/farming [Accessed 9 October 2023].
+Available at: https://www.rspca.org.uk/adviceandwelfare/farm/dairy/farming

-Most cattle in the UK are stunned with a captive-bolt pistol.2Humane Slaughter Association.
-2023.
+Most cattle in the UK are stunned with a captive-bolt device.5Humane Slaughter Association.
+2025.
 Frequently asked questions.
-Available at https://www.hsa.org.uk/faqs/general[Accessed 9 October 2023].
-A penetrative captive bolt (it remains attached to the gun) is shot into the forehead of a cow, its percussive impact intended to render the cow immediately unconscious.
+Available at: https://www.hsa.org.uk/faqs/slaughter A penetrative captive bolt (it remains attached to the gun) is shot into the forehead of a cow, its percussive impact intended to render the cow immediately unconscious.
 She is then shackled by a hind leg and hoisted up when the slaughter worker will ‘stick’ her and sever both veins and arteries.
-The cow is then bled to death.3Royal Society for the Prevention of Cruelty to Animals (RSPCA).
-2023.
+The cow is then bled to death.6Royal Society for the Prevention of Cruelty to Animals (RSPCA).
+2025.
 Animal slaughter fact file.
-Available at https://www.rspca.org.uk/adviceandwelfare/farm/slaughter/factfile [Accessed 23 October 2023].
+Available at: https://www.rspca.org.uk/adviceandwelfare/farm/slaughter/factfile

 Although it is argued that the death is painless because the cow is stunned, the moments leading up to stunning and slaughter are often terrifying for the animal; she can hear the anxious bellows and smell the fear of other cows in the slaughterhouse and often cows will do their utmost to escape.
 Transportation, slaughterhouse and stunning are all barbaric and traumatic.